 Inspiration and Infallibility

-It is not easy (for me) to see the difference between inspiration and ecclesial infallibility.
-Each of these involves a mysterious, pedagogical activity of the Holy Spirit.
-I take it, however, that there are significant differences between the tw0.
-Here is my very fallible attempt to work out what these differences might be:
+It is not necessarily easy to see the difference between divine inspiration and ecclesial infallibility.
+Each of these involves a mysterious, pedagogical activity of the Holy Spirit, working in and through fallible men so that we might know the truth about God and salvation.
+There are, however, significant differences between inspiration and infallibility.
+Here is my very fallible attempt to explain what those differences are:

 Andrew: